Not for Late CE. This package provides CE credit for 2026 only. For retroactive credit, purchase a designated "Late CE" course.

 This course is broken down into several learning topics.
 At the end of the course a 15-question final exam will be given.
 The topics included in this course are:

-1. Module 1: Overview of the Department of Banking and Insurance (12 minutes)
+1. Overview of the Department of Banking and Insurance (13 minutes)

-2. Module 2: The New Jersey Residential Mortgage Lending Act (45 minutes)
+2. The New Jersey Residential Mortgage Lending Act (16 minutes)

 Total study time: 2 credit hours (100 minutes)

-At the conclusion of this course, you'll be able to:
+At the end of this course, students will be able to

 • Describe the mission of DOBI and recognize the individuals who oversee the Department.